-• PhD in Nursing, Boston College
+• PhD, Nursing, Boston College

-• Bachelor of Science in Nursing, Johns Hopkins University
+• BSN, Johns Hopkins University

 • African immigrant Health